aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 We can supply a JSON object with either `symbol`, `action` or `price` and it will format it correctly and send a `set` command to the underlying vulnerable cache!

-Precise exploitation of this vector will be needed when we write our script, for now it's enough to know that we can modify the admin account's trades.
+Precise exploitation of this vector will be needed when we come to writing our solver, for now it's enough to know that we can modify the admin account's trades.
 On to the HTML injection

 ## Chapter 5: Everybody Gets a Clobber!